Great Marriott Properties Near Ski Resorts

 Hotel Park City

 We have stayed in the hotel rooms, 1 bedroom, and 2 bedroom properties.
 They are all excellent, with great furnishings, good views, and plenty of privacy from unit to unit.
 Inside the property is a Ruth’s Chris Steakhouse, but there are not any other restaurants.
+It is across the street from Squatters Pub, and a short drive from Old Town Park City which literally gives you dozens of dining options.
 Also note that since the property features a series of buildings / condos, it can be a 5-10 minute walk from one end of the property to the other.

 Location-wise, Hotel Park City is situated on the main drag in Park City, in between the entrances to the Canyons ski area and the Park City base area, an easy 5-minute drive to each (we prefer the Canyons side).
 To get to Deer Valley is simply a 10 minute drive.
 The hotel offers shuttle service.